sensu/sensu-docs/content/sensu-go/6.6/observability-pipeline/observe-schedule/backend.md

 | insecure-skip-tls-verify |      |
 ---------------------------|------
 description                | If `true`, skip SSL verification.
 Otherwise, `false`. {{% notice warning %}}
-**WARNING**: This configuration flag is intended for use in development systems only.
-Do not use this flag in production.
+**WARNING**: This configuration option is intended for use in development systems only.
+Do not use this configuration option in production.
 {{% /notice %}}
 type                       | Boolean
 default                    | `false`